ErpNetDocs/tech/modules/projects/ai/how-to/setup-ai.md

 This section describes all system-level settings required to enable AI in ERP.net.:

-1. AI Server site
+1. **AI Server site**
-2. AI Providers - requires an active **OpenAI account** and an API key.
+2. **Provider** - requires an active **OpenAI account** and an API key.
 All API usage is billed **directly by OpenAI** under that account.
-3. AI Models
+3. **Model**
-4. Model compilation and updates
+4. **Model compilation and updates**
-5. Assigning a model to each user (only if you plan to use the AI Assistant functionality)
+5. **Assigning a model to each user** - required only if you plan to use the AI Assistant functionality

-Once these are configured, end users can work with AI Assistants, chat arbiters, business rules and Ingest without needing to know any technical details.
+Once these are configured, end users can work with AI Assistants, chat arbiters, business rules, and Ingest without needing to know any technical details.

 ---